 Assistant Chief of Chaplains for Mobilization and Readiness

-Biography of Chaplain (BRIGADIER GENERAL) Kevin R. Turner
+(BRIGADIER GENERAL) Kevin R. Turner

 Chaplain (BG) Kevin R. Turner grew up in the mountains of western North Carolina.
 He attended the University of North Carolina at Chapel Hill and graduated with a BA in Religion and Psychology in 1978.
 Chaplain Turner earned his M.Div. from Duke University and his D.Min. from Erskine Theological Seminary.
 He also holds a Masters degree from Troy State in International Relations and a Master of Strategic Studies degree from the U.S. Army War College.